 The inlet cables are covered by the original fuel filler pipe protector.
 The protector originally mounted to the filler pipe itself.
 I fabricated two brackets with rivet nuts aligned for the protector's mounting holes.
 The inlet cables go through a plastic lined hole in the frame (whose original purpose I cannot remember), then up through the floor behind the rear seat.

 The charger gets quite hot.
 To minimize heating of the cells located in the trunk, two 92mm 12V DC fans are mounted on the existing trunk vents, at the lower back of the rear quarter panels.
 The vents have flaps to allow air to exit, but not enter.
 Air enters the trunk through existing vents in the package shelf.
-The fans are powered by an ordinary 12V DC wall adapter connected to AC power so that the fans blow whenever the car is plugged into a charging station.
+The fans are powered by a 12V 6A DC power supply, model YU1206.
+This power supply is connected to the same AC source as the charger so that the fans blow whenever the car is plugged into a charging station.
 Like the charger, the 12V adapter accepts both 120VAC and 240VAC.
-The fans are Dynatron Top Motor DF129225BH-3G, rated for 60cfm.
+The fans are Dynatron Top Motor DF129225BH, rated for 60CFM at 0.5A.

 The charger has a status LED that blinks and changes color to indicates progress during charging.
 Since the charger is in the trunk, you cannot see the status LED without opening the trunk lid.
 An Arduino microcontroller circuit relays the status to a pair of LEDs mounted on the package shelf, visible when standing next to the inlet.
 The charger status LED is bi-color, green and red.
 I used two separate LEDs for the output rather than a bi-color LED because discreet LEDs are available with higher luminosity.
 The sun might shine in the window, so brightness is important.
 The output LEDs are mounted to a clip that slips onto a child seat attachment point.